 With a spincast reel, or as they are often called “push button reels,” the angler simply presses the button down and holds it as he/she swings the rod back and then as you snap it forward, you release the button to force the lure to pull the line off the spool of the reel.
 Most folks want to cast with an over the shoulder motion, but we actually recommend keeping the rod parallel to the ground and bring it back sideways and then swinging slightly upward and releasing the button just as your rod tip comes forward.
 Then point to your target at the end of your cast.

 It just takes practice to time letting go of the button at the instant you swing your rod forward pointing the tip in the direction of your target.

 How to cast a baitcasting reel

-Now the most important part of a baitcaster cast that is different than the other two reel types is you have to stop the spool with your thumb just as or right before the lure hits the water.
+We have a comprehensive guide on how to cast a baitcasting reel, you might want to read first.
+The most important part of a baitcaster cast that is different than the other two reel types is you have to stop the spool with your thumb just as or right before the lure hits the water.
 If the lure hits the water first and you don’t stop the spool completely with your thumb, the spool will keep spinning and light birds nest in your reel.
 You can remove back lashes and birds nests easily enough but better to not let it happen.